university-of-york/research-it-documentation/docs/source/using_viking/jobscript_examples.rst

 GPU jobs
 --------

-Viking has two GPU :doc:`partitions </using_viking/resource_partitions>`, one with 48 nVidia A40 GPUs and another with twelve nVidia H100 GPUs.
+Viking has three GPU :doc:`partitions </using_viking/resource_partitions>`, two with access to 48 nVidia A40 GPUs for either up to three days or a week, and another with access to twelve nVidia H100 GPUs for up to three days.
 Requesting access to a GPU requires you to select the corresponding partition and also request the number of GPUs, for example those lines in a job script looks like:

 .. code-block:: bash